Institutional Obligations for Public Disclosure

 For a detailed listing of scholarly activities, contact the desired department or send a request to the Office of Institutional Effectiveness.

 Part 6: "The institution is expected (1) to be accurate in reporting to the public its status with SACSCOC and (2) to publish the name of its primary accreditor and its address and phone number in accordance with federal requirements."

 The College of Coastal Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate and baccalaureate degrees.
 Questions about the accreditation of the College of Coastal Georgia may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-The principal locations where this statement appears are on the College's Accreditation web page and in the catalog - General Information under "Accreditation" section.
+The principal locations where this statement appears are on the CCGA Accreditation web page and in the College’s catalog - General Information under the "Accreditation" section.